Magento 2 on Kubernetes – how do I do that?

 Horizontal Pod Autoscalers

 With Redis in place, we can now run multiple instances of Magento sharing session information and cache.
 While we could just increase replicas count when necessary in Magento’s Deployment manifest, why not make use of the full potential running Magento 2 on Kubernetes gives us?
-Let’s create Horizontal Pod Autoscalers instead and let Kubernetes figure out the optimum number at any given time.

 To do so, we’ll create a new HorizontalPodAutoscaler.
 What it does is monitor resource usage of the Pods defined in scaleTargetRef, starting new ones when targetCPUUtilizationPercentage goes above the defined threshold until it reaches maxReplicas.